Links

 How do people with secure WIFI networks use NOVA?

-Customers who use secure WIFI networks, such as NASA, use a mobile hotspot.
+Customers who use secure WIFI networks, like government agencies, can use a mobile hotspot.
 These can be purchased affordably, and broadcast a WIFI network connected to LTE.
 That way, there’s no downtime and NOVA never connects directly to your secure network.

 Helpful Reference Dimensions: